 It is important to get screened and start treatment early.
 If 2MBG is not treated, children could develop breathing problems, seizures, coma, or brain damage.

 When we eat food, enzymes help break it down.
 Some enzymes break down proteins into their building blocks, called amino acids.
-Other enzymes further break down the amino acids.
+Other enzymes break down the amino acids further into their base molecules.
 In 2-methylbutyrylglycinuria (2MBG), the enzyme 2-methylbutyryl-CoA dehydrogenase is not working correctly.

 This enzyme’s job is to break down the amino acid isoleucine for energy.
 If your baby has 2MBG, your baby’s body does not make enough or makes non-working 2-methylbutyryl-CoA dehydrogenase.
-When this happens, your baby’s body cannot break down isoleucin, which causes harmful organic acids build up in your baby’s body.
+When this happens, your baby’s body cannot break down isoleucin, which causes harmful organic acids build up.

 Support for 2-Methylbutyrylglycinuria